Explore the Land of the Rising Sun by rail

 Very enjoyable but very tiring with all the traveling!

-The tour was first rate, enjoyed every minute of it.
+The vacation was first rate, enjoyed every minute of it.
 Locations, accommodation, places visited were great.
 The local Japanese tour guides were professional and good company.
-Our tour manager worked very hard to ensure we enjoyed ourselves and had a stress free tour, again very personable and professional.
-A tour to remember for all the right reasons
+Our tour manager worked very hard to ensure we enjoyed ourselves and had a stress free vacation, again very personable and professional.
+A vacation to remember for all the right reasons

 The only reason I have not given a rating of 5 star is because the size of the tour group was too large which did detract somewhat from the enjoyment for all concerned.

-A very busy and well organised tour.
+A very busy and well organised vacation.
 All travel arrangements seemed to go smoothly.
-Tour manager was considerate and helped to make the tour a success
+Tour manager was considerate and helped to make the vacation a success

 An Excellent itinerary which balanced the cultural and natural highlights of the country.
 Our tour rep., Mr. Bill Mackintosh, was on top of his brief and all organisational aspects of the tour ran smoothly.
 The local guides were very good and even offered extra sightseeing to any of us who were interested.
 The Cathay Pacific flights were excellent and the transfer at Hong Kong was effortless.

 Excellent tour manager and local guides but hotel accommodation standard was rather variable: one or two smart hotels and several that needed a refresh.
 Itinerary was interesting but quite demanding.